Smattr/liblog/README.md

 header.
 Feel free to ask me if you have questions.

 ## Licence
-All files in this repository are covered by a [WTFPL](http://www.wtfpl.net/) licence.
+All files in this repository are in the public domain.
+Do whatever you like with them.

 \* No habla Español.